 Furthermore, the two companies are also pooling their resources to offer services to help customers adopt Red Hat OpenShift Container Platform with HPE platforms from proof of concept to production.

-“Deploying large-scale container environments to the enterprise data centre is not simple.
-Through our long-standing collaboration with Red Hat, we’re aiming to accelerate the adoption and deployment of the Red Hat OpenShift Container Platform with HPE solutions from proof of concept to large scale deployment,” says HPE Blade System vice president & general manager.
+“Deploying large-scale container environments to the enterprise data center is not simple.
+Through our long-standing collaboration with Red Hat, we're aiming to accelerate the adoption and deployment of the Red Hat OpenShift Container Platform with HPE solutions from proof of concept to large scale deployment,” says HPE Blade System vice president - general manager.

 One of the goals of the two heavyweights is to enable IT experts to deploy a single container architecture from development to operations.